-If no one or nothing in the universe ever gave you a reason to be angry, you’d still be responsible for your own happiness.
+If you never had a reason to be angry, you’d still be responsible for your own happiness.

 You cannot be happy, successful, or content if you think you’re not because of things that make you angry.
-And further, many things that make you angry may do so not because you’re a victim, but because you’ve made a habit of getting angry.
+And many things that make you angry may do so not because you’re a victim, but because you’ve made a habit of getting angry.

-No matter how many terrible things happen in life, anger alone will not solve our problems.
+No matter how many terrible things happen in life, anger will not solve our problems.
 It will only alert us that we have problems to solve.
 To solve them, we need to attract the attention, support, and “good karma” that leads to happiness.

 Dealing with Anger Like a Yogi

 I think to make any situation we face better, we need to be part of the solution.
 And that means taking responsibility for our actions, whether we have reasons to be angry or not.

 So, yes, be angry when you need to be, but first be sure that you need to be.
-Then be careful where you direct that anger, who you blame, and how fiercely you hold on to your role as victim.
+Then be careful where you direct that anger, who you blame, and how fiercely you hold on to your role as a victim.
 All those things only hurt you.

-Perhaps one of the best guidelines for dealing with anger (as well as hurt, disappointment, and other misfortunes) is in the words of the Serenity Prayer:
+Perhaps one of the best guides for dealing with anger (as well as hurt, disappointment, and other misfortunes) is the Serenity Prayer:

 God grant me the serenity to accept the things I can’t change, the power to change the things I can, and the wisdom the know the difference.

-There are lots of things to be angry about, but in the end, anger is not a requirement; it is an option.
+There are lots of things to be angry about, but in the end, anger is not a requirement; it’s an option.
 Choose wisely.